green-coding-solutions/documentation/content/en/docs/installation/installation-linux.md

 Please note that whenever you run the Green Metrics Tool you have to first activate the python `venv`.

+{{< alert icon="💡" text="Note for ARM systems: Please use the '-r' flag, which will tell the script to not install the 'msr-tools' package.
+A tool that is only available on Intel and AMD systems." />}}

 What you might want to add:

 - SMTP mail sending is by default deactivated, so for a quick-start you do not have to change that in the `config.yml`